-“Concentration” refers to how much of a solute there is compared to solvent.
-A corner of a water tank that has just had salt dumped into it, for example would have a much higher concentration of salt than the opposite end of the tank, where no salt has reached.
+“Concentration” refers to how much of a solute is in a given amount of solvent.
+A corner of a water tank that has just had salt dumped into it would have a much higher concentration of salt than the opposite end of the tank, where no salt has diffused to.
+Therefore, a concentration gradient is said to exist in the tank.

-The solute does not really “want” anything, of course.
-But the laws of thermodynamics state that due to the constant movements of atoms and molecules, substances will move from areas of higher concentration to lower concentration, in order to produce a random solution.
-This animation illustrates how and why this process occurs:
+The laws of thermodynamics state that due to the constant movements of atoms and molecules, substances will move from areas of higher concentration to lower concentration, in order to produce a randomly distributed solution.
+Water atoms like to completely surround each ion or polar molecule, which pulls them throughout a solution and separates them from one another.

 This can be easily demonstrated at home by adding a drop of food coloring to a glass of water.
 At first, the food coloring will only occupy the small spot in the water glass where it was added.
 But over time, the colored particles will spread, creating an equal distribution of colored particles throughout the bottom of the glass.